ErdemBayhan/TensorFlow-based-real-time-object-detection-with-voice-alerts-and-distance-estimation./README.md

 labelmap.pbtxt inside the training folder

 💡 Notes
-This project was built for personal learning and experimentation with computer vision, audio synthesis, and real-time processing.
+This project was supported by TÜBİTAK 2209-A program in Turkey and was presented as a conference paper at two different conferences.
+If you would like to access the publications, feel free to contact me.